Pearl: Islamic scriptures

 The Quran often mentions that dwellers of paradise will be adorned with pearls:

-22:23 God will admit those who believe and work righteous deeds, to Gardens beneath which rivers flow: they shall be adorned therein with bracelets of gold and pearls; and their garments there will be of silk.
+22:23 "God will admit those who believe and work righteous deeds, to Gardens beneath which rivers flow: they shall be adorned therein with bracelets of gold and pearls; and their garments there will be of silk."

-35:33 Gardens of Eternity will they enter: therein will they be adorned with bracelets of gold, silver and pearls; and their garments there will be of silk.
+35:33 "Gardens of Eternity will they enter: therein will they be adorned with bracelets of gold, silver and pearls; and their garments there will be of silk."

-52:24 Round about them will serve, [devoted] to them, youths [handsome] as pearls well-guarded.
+52:24 "And they will be waited on by their youthful servants like spotless pearls."

 Additional references

-The metaphor of a pearl appears in the longer Hymn of the Pearl, a poem respected for its high literary quality, and use of layered theological metaphor, found within one of the texts of Gnosticism.
+The metaphor of a pearl appears in the longer Hymn of the Pearl, a poem respected for its high literary quality and use of layered theological metaphor, found within one of the texts of Gnosticism.

 The Pearl of Great Price is a book of scripture in the Church of Jesus Christ of Latter-day Saints (LDS Church) and some other Latter Day Saint denominations.

 Pearl is a Middle English religious poem.